 The Three Things to Consider When Starting a Wine Club

-Our first post in this series focused on metrics supporting why you should start a wine club.
+In our previous post, we discussed some metrics supporting why you should start a wine club.
 Now we’ll cover what it takes to get a club off the ground and running smoothly.

 To build a long-term lucrative wine club, you need to focus on three areas: